 - Line 5 requests 100 gigabytes of storage, and line 6 specifies that I don’t want the database instance to have a publicly accessible IP address.

 - Finally, line 7 provides the name and credentials for the master user of the database.

 The command displays the following information to confirm my launch:

-The RDS CLI includes a full set of powerful, high-level commands, all documented here.
+The RDS CLI includes a full set of powerful, high-level commands.
 For example, I can create read replicas (

 rds-create-db-instance-read-replicas) and take snapshot backups (

 Here’s how I would launch the same instance using the AWS Management Console: